Geometric Dilations and Operator Annuli: Introduction

 For a Hilbert space $H,$ let \df{$B(H)$} denote the bounded operators on $H.$ An invertible operator $T\in B(H)$ has a \df{$\Cxix$-dilation} to an invertible operator $J\in B(K)$ if there is an isometry $V:H\to K$ such that

 for all integers $n.$ For expository ease, we will often drop the $\Cxix$ modifier.

-It is evident that if $T$ dilates to $J$ and $J$ is in the quantum annulus, then $T$ is also in the quantum annulus; that is, $\QA_r$ is \df{closed with respect to dilations}.
-Hence the collection $\QA_r$ is, what we call here, a \df{$\Cxix$-dilation family} \cite{Amodel} in the sense that it is closed with respect to (a) direct sums, (b) unital $*$-representations and (c) $\Cxix$-dilations.
+It is evident that if $T$ dilates to $J$ and $J$ is in the quantum annulus, then $T$ is also in the quantum annulus; that is, $\QA_r$ is \df{closed with respect $\Cxix$-compressions}.
+Hence the collection $\QA_r$ is, what we call here, a \df{$\Cxix$-dilation family} \cite{Amodel} in the sense that it is closed with respect to (a) direct sums, (b) unital $*$-representations and (c) $\Cxix$-compressions.

-The dilation of equation~\eqref{e:JdilateT} is \emph{trivial} if the range of $V$ reduces $T.$ An element $J\in \QA_r$ is \df{dilation extremal in $\QA_r$} if all of its dilations to $\QA_r$ are trivial.
-This notion of dilation extremal has connections with boundary representations in the sense of Arveson.
+The dilation of equation~\eqref{e:JdilateT} is \emph{trivial} if the range of $V$ reduces $T.$ An element $T\in \QA_r$ is \df{dilation extremal in $\QA_r$} if all of its dilations to $\QA_r$ are trivial; that is if $J\in \QA_r$ and equation~\eqref{e:JdilateT} holds, then the range of $V$ reduces $J.$ This notion of dilation extremal has connections with boundary representations in the sense of Arveson.
 See \cite{Arveson,DK,DM,MS} and the references therein.

 Let \df{$\sQA_r$} denote those operators $J$ that, up to unitary equivalence, take the form